p4vv37/3D_Software_and_Python/README.md

 # 3D_Software_and_Python
-Example of Python scripts for 3D Studio Max, Maya and Blender.
+Example of Python scripts for Autodesk 3D Studio Max, Autodesk Maya and Blender.
-Those scripts use Python API to create the same scene in: Autodesk 3D Studio Max, Autodesk Maya and Blender.
+Those scripts use Python API to create simmilar scene in: Autodesk 3D Studio Max, Autodesk Maya and Blender.
 Created to show the basics of using Python in those applications.

+Tasks covered by scipts:
+-Creating meshes from a list of vertices and faces -Creating lights, cameras etc.
+-Importing objects
+-Creating materials
+-Setting render
+-Animating objects
+-Using instances